 Payment

 The cost is $165 a session.
-You may use any form of payment, Health Savings Account (HSA), Flexible Spending Account (FSA), or your provider may reimburse you (please check with them, a suberbill can be provided and will need to have a diagnosis on it).
+You may use any form of payment, Health Savings Account (HSA), Flexible Spending Account (FSA), or your provider may reimburse you (please check with them, a superbill can be provided and will need to have a diagnosis on it).
 If cost is a financial barrier for you, there are limited sliding scale spots with the support of the көмек fund(prioritised for BIPOC/LGBTQIA+ folks).

 Benefits of private pay: your information stays private because it’s not submitted to your insurance, you don’t need a diagnosis that could negatively impact your life/opportunities, there is no time/session limit, some insurance plans have high deductibles and may require people to pay a session fee that could be as much or higher than private pay.